-(c) POSTAL SERVICES.-The Board may use the United States mails in the same manner and under the same conditions as a de-
+(c) POSTAL SERVICES.-The Board may use the United States mails in the same manner and under the same conditions as a department or agency of the Federal Government.

 (d) ADMINISTRATIVE SUPPORT SERVICES.-Upon the request of the Executive Board, the Administrator of the General Services Administration shall provide to the Board, on a reimbursable basis, the administrative support services that are necessary to enable the Board to carry out its duties under this title.